sponsian/reefswap-docs/docs/concepts/glossary.md

 ## Pair

-A smart contract deployed from a Uniswap V1 or V2 factory contract that enables trading between two ERC20 tokens.
-Pair contracts are now called Pools in V3.
+A smart contract deployed from a ReefSwap V1 factory contract that enables trading between two ERC-20 tokens.

 ## Periphery

-External smart contracts that are useful, but not required for Uniswap to exist.
+External smart contracts that are useful, but not required for ReefSwap to exist.
 New periphery contracts can always be deployed without migrating liquidity.

-## Pool

-A contract deployed by the V3 factory that pairs two ERC-20 assets.
-Different pools may have different fees despite containing the same token pair.
-Pools were previously called Pairs before the introduction of multiple fee options.

 ## Position